Ergon-moe/Bitcoin-Static/doc/json-rpc/listtransactions.md

   {
     "address":"address",    (string) The bitcoin address of the transaction.
     "category":"send|receive", (string) The transaction category.
-    "amount": x.xxx,          (numeric) The amount in ERG.
+    "amount": x.xxx,          (numeric) The amount in XRG.
 This is negative for the 'send' category, and is positive for the 'receive' category,
     "label": "label",       (string) A comment for the address/transaction, if any "vout": n,                (numeric) the vout value
-    "fee": x.xxx,             (numeric) The amount of the fee in ERG.
+    "fee": x.xxx,             (numeric) The amount of the fee in XRG.
 This is negative and only available for the 'send' category of transactions.
     "confirmations": n,       (numeric) The number of confirmations for the transaction.
 Negative confirmations indicate the transaction conflicts with the block chain